Harold Bishop: Prostate cancer and departure (2008–09)

-Return (2011)
+Guest returns (2011–2023)

 In December 2010, cast member Ryan Moloney revealed to TV Week that Smith would be returning to Neighbours in 2011.
 Moloney said Smith would appear "for a little bit" and it was later reported by the Herald Sun that Smith would return for six weeks.
 Smith began filming his comeback scenes in February 2011.
 He told Holy Soap that he was surprised when he was asked to return to Neighbours and after talking with his wife, they agreed that he should go back for a brief stint.
 Smith later revealed that he was returning to work because he had suffered during the recession and wanted to earn some money.
 He also said that the chance to play Harold again was "appealing" and that he did not get a chance to say a proper goodbye to him.
 Smith vowed that it would be his last return to the show, as he and his wife have plans to travel through central Australia.

 Harold returned on 9 May 2011.
 His return storyline saw him come back to Ramsay Street to help a friend.
 Smith said that viewers will think they know who it is, but they would be wrong.
 Smith said "And of course there's human pathos, there's laughs – lots of laughs – [and] a little bit of romance, but I'm not saying who for, because I don't think she/he would like me to let it out.
 Look, there's a little bit of everything, but the thing is it's all a happy ending and it couldn't be better, and I loved it."
 Smith pitched one idea for Harold's return and he said that it would be interesting to revisit the character once more.
 A few months later it was revealed that Harold comes back to Erinsborough after receiving a call for help from Toadfish Rebecchi.
 Not all of Harold's help is "received as graciously as it's given" and Harold's new relationship with Carolyn Johnstone (Paula Duncan) was not welcomed by some of the neighbours.
 Smith told Sarah from Inside Soap that when the producers asked him if there was a particular storyline he would like to play, he suggested that Harold should get married and so he returns engaged.
 Harold's news was not well received by his best friend Lou.